bismuthfoundation/hypernode/auto-install/readme.md

 # Auto install script

+Use one of:
-- Tested on Ubuntu 18 Only
+- bis-install.sh : Tested on Ubuntu 18 LTS Only
+or
+- bis-install-u20.sh: Test on Ubuntu 20.04 LTS only

 - Needs login as root
 - will reboot the vps after install